TheNameisNavin/TheNameisNavin/README.md

 Hi, I'm Navin! 👋

 🚀 About Me
-I'm a passionate Technical Implementation Manager and Software Developer with expertise in web development, engineering projects, and software solutions.
+I'm a passionate Technical Support Engineer and Software Developer with expertise in web development, engineering projects, and software solutions.
 I love building efficient, scalable, and innovative digital solutions.

 - 💻 Experienced in Python, JavaScript, HTML/CSS, and more.